NervanaSystems/ngraph-tf/README.md

 # nGraph-Tensorflow : Intel® nGraph™ Compiler and Runtime for TensorFlow

-nGraph-Tensorflow Bridge enables TensorFlow to run with [Intel® nGraph™](https://github.com/NervanaSystems/ngraph), Compiler and
+nGraph-Tensorflow (ngraph-tf) enables TensorFlow to run with [Intel® nGraph™](https://github.com/NervanaSystems/ngraph), Compiler and
-Runtime engine, speeding up training and inference workloads on hardware supported by nGraph: CPU, GPU, and custom silicon like the [Intel® Nervana™ NNP](https://itpeernetwork.intel.com/inteldcisummit-artificial-intelligence/).
+Runtime engine, speeding up training and inference workloads on supported hardware: CPU, GPU, and custom silicon like the [Intel® Nervana™ NNP](https://itpeernetwork.intel.com/inteldcisummit-artificial-intelligence/).
 It integrates seamlessly with Tensorflow, allowing developers the flexibility to switch amongst different hardwares, by making minimum to no change to their code.

 *   [Build with Linux](#linux-instructions)
 *   [Build using OS X](#using-os-x)